“What we don’t see, we don’t know”

 To me personally the focus of these campaigns should shift, there is just no denying.

-Campaigns that focus on orphans and foundlings should focus on all foundlings, and not just that little group that are covered by the campaigns.
+Campaigns that currently focus on incorrectly institutionalised children should focus on all children without parental care, and not just that little group that are covered by the campaigns, the children with living parents, who are able and even willing to live with their parents.

 And the campaigns of supporting children affected by war should focus on the full discontinuation of the wars, instead of just food, water and medicine.